johnfonner/abaco-cli/README.md

 There are seven possible commands.
 They can be seen using the tab completion set up above; simply set up the `abaco` command and hit the tab key twice.
 ```
 $ ./abaco
 create    delete    executions    list
 logs      submit    workers
 ```

-Each command had a help message, which can be viewed with the `-h` flag.
+Each command has a help message, which can be viewed with the `-h` flag.
 The `abaco` command also has a help message that overviews the function of each command, as shown below.
 ```
 $ ./abaco -h